adhocteam/pushup/README.md

 HTML mode, it switches to parsing Pushup syntax, which consists of simple directives, control flow statements, block delimiters, and Go expressions.
 It then switches to the Go code parser.
-Once it detects the end of the directive, statement or expression, it switches back to HTML mode, and parsing continues in a similar fashion.
+Once it detects the end of the directive, statement, or expression, it switches back to HTML mode, and parsing continues in a similar fashion.

 Pushup uses the tokenizers from the [go/scanner][scannerpkg] and